redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

       :linenos:

 #.
-Client opens the file it wishes to read by calling `open()`` on the
+Client opens the file it wishes to read by calling `open()` on the
    `FileSystem` object, which for HDFS is an instance of `DistributedFileSystem`.
 #. `DistributedFileSystem` calls the `namenode` using RPC to
    determine the locations of the blocks for the first few blocks in the file.
    |br| For each block, the namenode returns the addresses of the datanodes that
-   have a copy of that block and datanode are sorted according to their proximity to the client.
+   have a copy of that block and the datanode addresses are sorted according to their proximity to the client.
-#. `DistributedFileSystem` returns a `FSDataInputStream` to the client for
+#. `DistributedFileSystem` returns a `FSDataInputStream` from which the
-   it to read data from. `FSDataInputStream`, thus, wraps the `DFSInputStream` which manages the datanode and namenode I/O. |br|
+   client may read data. `FSDataInputStream`, thus, wraps the `DFSInputStream` which manages the datanode and namenode I/O. |br|
    Client calls `read()` on the stream. |br|
    `DFSInputStream` which has stored the datanode addresses then connects to the